draeger-lab/C_striatum_GEMs/README.md

 <img align="right" src="./data/Cstr_16_TSB.png" height="200"
 title="Colony morphology <i>C. striatum</i>"
 style="display: inline-block; margin: 0 auto; max-width: 300px"/>
 *Corynebacterium striatum*, a gram-positive and non-sporulating rod, has recently been discovered for its pathogenic properties.
-Even though it has been known since the early 20th cen- tury, C.striatum was often disregarded as a pathogen since it is part of the typical human skin microbiota<sup>[1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5655097/)</sup>.
+Even though it has been known since the early 20th century, C.striatum was often disregarded as a pathogen since it is part of the typical human skin microbiota<sup>[1](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5655097/)</sup>.
 Nevertheless, it was found that, especially in immunocompromised patients, C.striatum can be the source for diseases such as Chronic Obstructive Pulmonary Disease, also known as COPD or pneumonia<sup>[2](https://jidc.org/index.php/journal/article/view/31954008)</sup>.
 Not only is *C. striatum* active within the respiratory tract, but it was also attributed to long-standing open wound infections<sup>[3](http://europepmc.org/article/MED/28208859)</sup> and prolonged hospitalizations<sup>[4](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6037610/)</sup>.

 ## Log of substantial changes to the models
 **Model status** | **Tool / Code** | **Date** | **Commit tag**